 This section presents our main results.
 We first show the impulse responses of macroeconomic aggregates and then the impulse responses of financial variables related to the cost of external finance.
-The Appendix provides additional figures and robustness analysis.
+Section 3.3 provides additional exercises and robustness checks.
 All responses are normalized to a one standard deviation contractionary monetary policy shock.
 Point estimates are illustrated by the blue solid line, 68-percent confidence intervals are in dark gray and 90-percent confidence intervals are in light gray with dashed lines.